$766,943Average Value$401Average Price per Sq Ft21Homes For Sale

 From historic homes to modern luxury properties

-Prospective homebuyers will find a mix of housing styles in Coupeville, from historic homes near the center of town to midcentury ranch-style homes to a variety of larger custom-built modern properties in the outskirts.
+Prospective homebuyers will find a mix of housing styles in Coupeville, from historic homes near the center of town to midcentury ranch-style homes to a variety of larger custom-built modern properties on the outskirts.
 "It's basically a nice little Norman Rockwell-type town," says Fouts.
 Home prices in Coupeville vary widely and depend on several factors, including size, age and, perhaps most importantly, whether or not the home is on the water.
 Inland midcentury ranch-style homes and split-levels generally sell for $400,000 to $600,000, while more spacious modern inland properties go for $650,000 to $1.2 million.
 Coastal homes, meanwhile, usually go for $1 million to $2 million.
 Some coastal properties do have some flood risk, which can affect insurance prices.
-Noise from high-speed Naval aircraft flying in and out of the Navy's Outlying Landing Field Coupeville can also be an issue in some areas.
+Noise from high-speed naval aircraft flying in and out of the Navy's Outlying Landing Field Coupeville can also be an issue in some areas.

 Seaside homes line the waterfront near downtown Coupeville on Whidbey Island.